thib-s/orthogonium/docs/index.md

 # 🍻 Contributing

 This library is still in a very early stage, so expect some bugs and missing features.
-Also, before the version 1.0.0, the API may change and no backward compatibility will be ensured, this will allow a rapid integration of new features.
+Also, before the version 1.0.0, the API may change and no backward compatibility will be ensured (code is expected to keep working under minor changes but the loading of parametrized network could fail).
+This will allow a rapid integration of new features, if you project to release a trained architecture, exporting the convolutions to torch.nn.conv2D is advised (by saving the `weight` attribute of a layer).
+If you plan to release a training script, fix the version in your requirements.
 In order to prioritize the development, we will focus on the most used layers and models.
 If you have a specific need, please open an issue, and we will try to address it as soon as possible.